Preparation

 degree in psychology may work as industrial-organizational

 psychologists.
-They also may work as psychological assistants under the
+They also may work as psychological assistants conducting

 Competition for